Human Potential LLC and The Human Potential Running Series was created by ultrarunner “Sherpa” John Lacroix.

 “I focus on the “the person,” not solely “the runner,” but who they are on the inside.
 I use personal strife as a mechanism for self actualization.
 It’s not a “race” to me.. it’s an endurance run filled with individuals on the search of personal freedom or enlightenment.” ~ “Sherpa” John Lacroix

-Since his first ultra in 2005, “Sherpa” John Lacroix has completed over 50 official, and countless Fat Ass, Ultra-Distance events throughout the United States.
+Since his first ultra in 2005, “Sherpa” John Lacroix has completed over 60 official, and countless Fat Ass, Ultra-Distance events throughout the United States.
 In 2008, he became the first person in history to run non-stop across New Hampshire’s widest points (RANH); 125 Miles from the western-most point to the eastern-most point of the state.
 He then repeated the journey in 2009.
 To date, he remains the only individual to have done so.
-In 2017 he became the first person to attempt a run from the lowest point in Colorado to it’s highest.
-He ultimately ran 202 Miles west before summiting the states highest point, Mount Elbert at 14,439′.
+In 2017 he became the first person to attempt a run from the lowest point in Colorado to its’ highest.
+He ultimately ran west 202 Miles before summiting the states highest point, Mount Elbert at 14,439′, in 4 1/2 days.

-He is also the former race director, and founder, of The New England Ultras 200 Mile Run, the first 200-Mile Ultra in the World (2008).
+He is a pioneer in endurance sports, as the former race director, and founder, of The New England Ultras 200-Mile Endurance Run, the first 200-Mile Ultra in the World (2008).
 Sherpa also played a pivotal role in the establishment of Obstacle Racing in North America as one of the original founders of the Peak.com Death Race.
 He has helped design a number of obstacle racing courses in both Vermont and Colorado starting as far back as 2007.
-He was also on the Peak Races staff from 2006-2010 where he served as an Assistant Race Director, and their expert in course marking of remote and navigationally challenging areas.
+He was also a Assistant Race Director for Vermont’s Peak Races from 2006-2010, and their expert in course marking of remote and navigationally challenging areas.